 Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Utilise evidence-based and scholarly strategies to independently identify a critical issue in educational practice or one that has already been implemented;
+1. Utilise evidence-based and scholarly strategies to independently identify a critical issue in their educational practice;

-2. Source and critically evaluate relevant literature and documented practice related to this issue;
+2. Source and use evidence-based literature to inform improved practice related to this issue in a variety of contexts;